Consensys/secureum-diligence-bootcamp/day2/exercise1/README.md

 ## The contract

-In `contracts/TimedSafe.sol` we have provided a simple contract `TimedSafe` that stores some amount of eth for a specified amount of time.
-After that amount of time has passed, the eth can be split amongst a set of recipients, each recipient getting a specified fraction of the total amount of eth.
+In `contracts/TimedSafe.sol` we have provided a simple contract `TimedSafe` that stores some amount of ETH for a specified amount of time.
+After that amount of time has passed, the ETH can be split amongst a set of recipients, each recipient getting a specified fraction of the total amount of ETH.
 When the contract is constructed, the recipients, fractions, and amount of time to lock the account (in seconds) are set:

 ```
   constructor(address[] memory _recepients, uint256[] memory _fractions, uint _duration) payable {
 ```

-After the amount of time has expired the contract provides 2 ways to get the eth out - `withdrawFunds()` withdraws only the funds for one recipient (the `msg.sender`). `disperseFunds` on the other hand sends the funds for all recipients with a single call.
+After the amount of time has expired the contract provides two ways to get the ETH out - `withdrawFunds()` withdraws only the funds for one recipient (the `msg.sender`). `disperseFunds` on the other hand sends the funds for all recipients with a single call.

 As usual you can instrument this contract with: